UpStart is proud to announce the 52 professionals accepted into the four national cohorts of its Change Accelerator program.

 The Reimagining Institutions cohort will focus on redefining the purpose of Jewish institutions in a post-COVID world and weaving innovation into the framework of institutional operations.

-The Deepening Connections and Thriving Communities cohorts will focus on exploring new ways to meet constituents’ needs, deepen relationships across their communities, and create more inclusive institutions.
+The Thriving Connections cohort will focus on exploring new ways to meet constituents’ needs, deepen relationships across their communities, and create more inclusive institutions.

 The Power in Partners cohort will focus on fostering meaningful partnerships among stakeholders and creating a coalition of leaders who share a commitment to community success.